its-x3non/cis17a-notes/MIDTERM (Modules 1-5)/Midterm Exam Q2.md

-Here is the original code that I stole LOL: https://github.com/jsquared21/StartingOutCPP/blob/master/PC_13/PC_13_12.cpp I made changes to the code down below so that it was easier for me to understand.
-I also added some QoF changes to it.

 Write a program that uses a structure to store the following inventory data in a file:
 -   Item Description
 -   Quantity on Hand